Several customers have recently asked how to search text within Microsoft Word documents, and this post outlines how this can be easily achieved.

-6. Add a condition action, and configure as follows:
+6. Add a condition action, and configure it as follows:

-The configured condition is checking whether the matches returned by the Encodian action is greater than 0, i.e. confirming that matches have been found.
+The configured condition checks whether the matches returned by the Encodian action are greater than 0, i.e. confirming that matches have been found.

 7. Inside the ‘If yes‘ thread, add the ‘Get file metadata‘ SharePoint action:

 7.a.
 Site Address: Configure as per step #2

 7.b.
 File Identifier: Select the ‘x-ms-file-id‘ property provided by the ‘When a file is created in a folder’ SharePoint trigger action

 8. Add the ‘Update file properties‘ SharePoint action

 8.a.
 Site Address: Configure as per step #2

 8.b.
 Library Name: Configure as per step #2